-During fiscal year 2010 (FY10), the prison population in New Mexico increased by 5.0% (319 prisoners).
+During fiscal year 2011 (FY11), the average daily prison population in New Mexico increased by 2.4% (156 prisoners).
 In FY07 and FY08, the department experienced a decline in the prison population after a census high of 6,803 in FY06.
 In FY08 and FY09, the department suspended or terminated three private prison contacts.
 These included two facilities for men in Torrance and Santa Fe Counties and the Camino Nuevo Correctional Center for women in Albuquerque.
-In addition, the department in FY10 and FY11 is in the process of adding two more dormitories for an additional 40 more beds and is anticipating to add 32 more beds at the Springer Correctional Center (SCC).
+In addition, the department in FY10 and FY11 added two more dormitories for an additional 40 more beds and is anticipating the possibility of adding 32 more beds at the Springer Correctional Center (SCC).

-As of June 30, 2010, the prison census in New Mexico was 6,759, representing an increase of 5.0% in FY10.
-In FY10, the department began to utilizing the New Mexico Sentencing Commission (NMSC) to perform the population projections for the department in lieu of JFA Associates, LLC.
-The estimates provided by NMSC indicate New Mexico's total prisoner population will grow at a rate of 0.5% in FY11, and is projected to grow at an average rate of 0.6% from FY11 to FY20.
-With the current rate of growth, the estimates show that New Mexico will have an offender population of 7,153 by the end of FY20.
+As of June 30, 2011, the prison census in New Mexico was 6,673, representing a decrease of 1.2% from the FY10 year-end prison census of 6,759.
+In FY10, the department began utilizing the New Mexico Sentencing Commission (NMSC) to perform the population projections for the department in lieu of JFA Associates, LLC.
+The estimates provided by NMSC indicate New Mexico's total prisoner population will grow at a rate of 0.5% in FY12, and is projected to grow at an average rate of 0.84% from FY12 to FY21.
+With the current rate of growth, the estimates show that New Mexico will have an offender population of 7,208 by the end of FY21.

-According to the NMSC New Mexico Prison Population Forecast: FY 2011 - FY 2020, "A detail view of New Admissions shows a possible reason for the recent population increase....
+According to the NMSC New Mexico Prison Population Forecast: FY 2012 - FY 2021, "A detail view of New Admissions shows a possible reason for the recent population increase....
 Violent Offenses account for the largest number of admissions per month....
 Not only is Violent Offenses contributing the most admissions each month to the population, Violent Offenses are the only charge type trending upwards....
 In addition to the upward trend in Serious Violent Offenders (SVO) cases, they must serve 85% of their sentence.
 SVO's are increasing as a faster rate than other new admission charge types and stay longer in prison.
 These factors may explain the recent increase in the prison population."